 Robustness of Equality of Means

-The robust Test is similar to Levene's Test, which is used for testing the equality of the means by using the deviations from the group's medians (Karagö and Saraçbasi, 2016).
+The robust Test is similar to Levene's Test, which tests the equality of the means using deviations from the group's medians (Karagö and Saraçbasi, 2016).
 The robust equality test of means has been evaluated through the sig value of 0.782 (p-value >0.05).
 Therefore, the null hypothesis is accepted because all the groups' means are equal.

 This section measures efficiency based on the developed scale where 1 equals bad efficiency, and 10 indicates perfect efficiency.
 The purpose is to demonstrate the aspects of efficiency employed in the hospital based on the scale.